TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 5) then click return and then click the details button as you should be very familiar with by now.

 6) you now need to create a message template and point at a server.
 7) we want to send a message if the ping latency was too high.
 You can enter "Ping too High" in the subject and a more detailed message in the "Message".
-If you want to use
+If you want to use properties of Things in the message, you can use %PropertyName% macro.
-Open the "Additional Settings" and enter the information for your SMTP server.
+8) Open the "Additional Settings" and enter the information for your SMTP server.
+9) Click on the "Send Email" button to test your configuration

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5OTIyNTIzOSwtODY3NzY4NzM3LDExOD
-AwNTY1MjYsLTE4NDAzMzA3MzgsMTExNjk5NTE0MCwxMTMzMTk1
-Mjk0LDE1ODgyNjM2NzMsLTc3MTg3NjAzMywyMTMwMDA5Mzk0LC
-0xMzYwNDMzNjQ0LC0xNDcyNzk3ODksNDU3NDk0MDAyLC0xOTk3
-MTc4ODkxLDExMzg1MTA1ODMsNzc1NzgyODI1LC04NjM1MjE3NT
-AsMzQ0Njk2NzA2LDE5OTU2NjY3LC0xOTIzODU4Nzk1LC05MjY3
-ODAyN119
+eyJoaXN0b3J5IjpbLTE1ODE4NzMzNDYsLTg2Nzc2ODczNywxMT
+gwMDU2NTI2LC0xODQwMzMwNzM4LDExMTY5OTUxNDAsMTEzMzE5
+NTI5NCwxNTg4MjYzNjczLC03NzE4NzYwMzMsMjEzMDAwOTM5NC
+wtMTM2MDQzMzY0NCwtMTQ3Mjc5Nzg5LDQ1NzQ5NDAwMiwtMTk5
+NzE3ODg5MSwxMTM4NTEwNTgzLDc3NTc4MjgyNSwtODYzNTIxNz
+UwLDM0NDY5NjcwNiwxOTk1NjY2NywtMTkyMzg1ODc5NSwtOTI2
+NzgwMjddfQ==
 -->